About uploading offline conversions

 Will DCM reports contain the uploaded conversions?

-No. DS does not send uploaded conversions—neither conversions that you add nor conversions that you edit—to DoubleClick Campaign Manager (DCM).
-Reports that you create in DCM Report Builder will not reflect the uploaded conversions.
+No. DS does not send conversions that you upload from bulksheets or the DS API—neither conversions that you add nor conversions that you edit—to DoubleClick Campaign Manager (DCM).
+Reports that you create in DCM Report Builder and data transfer files do not show conversions uploaded from the DS API or bulksheets.